If you're a highly sensitive person, then your sensitive leadership traits make you a natural born leader.

 This is a very effective trait for a leader in knowing when to help the people their leading when they seem to be feeling overwhelmed.

 An example would be a worker who looks like they’ve not been themselves lately.
-The HSP leader will know to offer that person time off to help re-energize themselves.
+The sensitive leader will know to offer that person time off to help re-energize themselves.
 Perhaps send them counseling services to help with their stress.

 Highly sensitive people can also effectively lead by being able to do some of the counseling of their followers themselves.
 I know with friends and close people in my life, I’ve usually been the one they come to for advice.
 I’m usually able to say the right words to help make them feel better.